exasol/public-knowledgebase/Support-and-Services/ticket-priorities.md

 Examples:

-- Database requests (Queries) cause an Error, but there is no direct impact on the general availability of the database.
+- Database requests (Queries) fail with an Error, but there is no direct impact on the general availability of the database
-- Rransaction errors.
+- Transaction errors
-- A database server error leads to a loss of cluster redundancy.
+- A database server error leads to a loss of cluster redundancy

 ## Minor